 The Neurology Residency programs’ goal are to train master clinicians in neurology.
 The residencies differ from many neurology training programs in that the curriculum emphasizes outpatient neurology as much as hospital-based rotations.
 Residents learn by seeing patients, which means that residents run the ward teams and rounds as well as evaluate and care for outpatients.

-Now is an exciting time to join the training program, as it is expanding to eventually have 40 residents and is continuing to add new learning opportunities for trainees.
+Now is an exciting time to join the training programs, as it has a full cohort of 40 residents to match the growing health care ecosystem and new learning opportunities at Ascension Seton and Dell Med.

-In addition to clinical experience, training includes a robust educational curriculum.
+In addition to a strong, foundational clinical experience, training includes a robust educational curriculum.

 Clinical Components

 The curriculum provides rigorous training in the diagnostic approach and management of all areas of neurology in both inpatient and outpatient settings, including important rotations in community-based clinics.
 All residents are encouraged to develop research and quality improvement projects early in their training.
 In all years, the program strives to foster an open, dynamic learning environment that encourages discussion and debate.
-Each rotation block lasts four weeks.
+Each rotation block lasts two weeks with many outpatient blocks scheduled for back-to-back blocks to improve continuity.
+The program has no 24-hour call.

 The program fulfills the Accreditation Council for Graduate Medical Education requirements of: